fnbalves/vocabulary_learning_tool/README.md

 # Vocabulary learning tool

-This tool aims to help memorizing vocabulary and gender differences amoung different foreign languages.
+This tool aims to help to memorize vocabulary and gender differences among different foreign languages.

 # Adding new words

-First, put a image of each one of the words you want to practice inside a folder named *vocabulary_folder*, that should be at the same folder where the application is running.
-The image should be named as following:
+First, put an image of each one of the words you want to practice inside a folder.
+The first time you run the program, it will ask for the source folder, which will be this folder you used to store the images.
+The images should be named as follows:

 ``
 [Gender indicator][space][Name of the image]
 ``

-For example, for german, if i wanted to add the word "Chair", I could create an image called "Der Stuhl.PNG".
+For example, for german, if I wanted to add the word "Chair", I could create an image called "Der Stuhl.PNG".
 The software will separate the image name using the space to fetch the gender indicator.

 # Features